danewest/PriceQuake/README.md

 # PriceQuake
-My semester project for Intro. to Computer Networks, this is an app that allows users to create profiles and either fetch current prices of stocks or set the app up to notify them when different stocks meet varying criteria.
+Stock analysis app that allows users to fetch current stock information, review history of different stocks, and forecast different stocks based on price history.

 # Server Setup
 Will set up more once closer to completion.